This article is updated from the version published earlier in 2018.

 In my coaching, I recommend clients identify maybe three or four planned tasks they intend to achieve each day.
 Among those, I ask them to identify their MIT, their Most Important Task.
 This is the daily priority, that one thing they commit to achieving that day.
 The real value, though, is not the MIT itself; it’s in the process of deciding that MIT.
 This is where we gain clarity and leverage over our day.

 Now, this is not to say that we can expect no surprises during our day.
-What I identify in the high-performers, the Positive Outliers, is a mental agility to switch in a moment their priority.
+What I identify in the high-performers, the Positive Outliers, is a quality of mental agility to switch in a moment their priority.
 Something comes up.
 It requires urgent attention.
 They fully focus on that task.
 And when they are done, they return to their MIT.
 This is very different from multi-tasking two or more priorities at the same time.